RKlompUU/nix-recipes/pg-server/README.md

 `logs` is a convenience script to print all logs (that may be distributed over multiple files).

-Credits to main inspiration: https://zeroes.dev/p/nix-recipe-for-postgresql/
+Credits to the main inspiration: https://zeroes.dev/p/nix-recipe-for-postgresql/

 ## Connecting to the server